 Open Daily 9:30am-5:00pm

-Sharks are essential top-down managers of marine ecosystems.
+Sharks are essential top-down managers of ocean ecosystems.

 There are so many different shark species — from the 40-foot-long whale shark to the 9-inch pale catshark.
 They inhabit every ocean on this earth and are essential for maintaining a healthy ocean environment.
 Science clearly shows us that when we remove large predators, like sharks, entire ecosystems destabilize and can collapse over time.